sgl-project/ome/oeps/0005-mcp-support/README.md

 	// (Note: Schema for this field is not yet fully defined)
 	// +optional
 	Policy *MCPGatewayPolicyConfig `json:"policy,omitempty"`

-	// Observability defines monitoring, metrics, and tracing configuration.
-	// (Note: Schema for this field is not yet fully defined)
-	// +optional
-	Observability *MCPGatewayObservabilityConfig `json:"observability,omitempty"`

 	// Network defines service exposure and ingress settings.
 	// +optional